smsharma/smsharma.github.io/_pages/about.md

 ---

-I'm currently a Researcher at [Anthropic](https://www.anthropic.com/).
+I'm currently a researcher at [Anthropic](https://www.anthropic.com/).
 In July 2025, I will be starting as Assistant Professor of Computing & Data Sciences and Physics at [Boston University](https://www.bu.edu/cds-faculty/profile/siddharth-mishra-sharma/).

 My pronouns are he/him.